 - A. DWELLING means a building, or portion thereof, which contains one or more rooms designed for residential occupancy.
-A dwelling may be a residential trailer or a manufactured dwelling but not a recreational vehicle. - B. "EmergencyEMERGENCY" means any occurrence or set of circumstances involving actual or imminent physical trauma or property damage demanding immediate attention. - "Emergency workEMERGENCY WORK" means any work performed to prevent or alleviate physical trauma or property damage, whether actually caused or threatened by an emergency, or work by private or public utilities in restoring service. - "Industrial and Commercial Districts" means any real property that is used for commercial and industrial activities provided that it is properly zoned, or is legally nonconforming, for commercial or industrial use in accordance with the terms and maps of the Clackamas County Zoning and Development Chapter. - A.D.
-INDUSTRIAL or COMMERCIAL ORGANIZATIONS or WORKERS those industrial or commercial sound sources of sound-which are subject to noise regulation by the State of Oregon Department of Environmental Quality; - B.E.
-NOISE SENSITIVE "Noise Sensitive UNIT AreaNOISE SENSITIVE AREA" any building or portion thereof, currently and regularly used for the overnight accommodation of persons, including, includes, but is not limited to, dwellings and real property normally
+A dwelling may be a residential trailer or a manufactured dwelling but not a recreational vehicle. - B. EMERGENCY means any occurrence or set of circumstances involving actual or imminent physical trauma or property damage demanding immediate attention. - C. EMERGENCY WORK means any work performed to prevent or alleviate physical trauma or property damage, whether actually caused or threatened by an emergency, or work by private or public utilities in restoring service. - D. INDUSTRIAL or COMMERCIAL ORGANIZATIONS or WORKERS those industrial or commercial sound sources which are subject to noise regulation by the State of Oregon Department of Environmental Quality; - E. NOISE SENSITIVE AREA includes, but is not limited to, dwellings and real property normally used as a school, church, hospital, nursing home or public library; - F. PERSON includes, in addition to any individual, any public or private corporation, association, partnership, or other legally recognized public or private entity; - G. PLAINLY AUDIBLE means any sound that can be detected by a reasonable person of ordinary sensitivities using their unaided hearing faculties. - H. PUBLIC RIGHT OF WAY means any legal use or right of passage, given to the public, over a strip of ground under the jurisdiction of county, state, or federal agencies. - I. PUBLIC SPACE means any real property or structures on real property, owned by a government entity and normally accessible to the public, including but not limited to parks and other recreational areas.

-- used for sleeping or normally used as a school, church, hospital, nursing home or public library, individual residential units, individual apartments, hospitals, and nursing homes; - F. PERSON includes, in addition to any individual, any public or private corporation, association, partnership, or other legally recognized public or private entity; - G. "Plainly audiblePLAINLY AUDIBLE" means any sound that can be detected by a reasonable person of ordinary sensitivities using their unaided hearing faculties. - H. "Public right of WayPUBLIC RIGHT OF WAY" means any street, avenue, boulevard, highway, sidewalk, alley, or similar place normally accessible to the public which is owned or controlled by a government entitylegal use or right of passage, given to the public, over a strip of ground under the jurisdiction of county, state, or federal agencies. - I. "Public SpacePUBLIC SPACE" means any real property or structures on real property, owned by a government entity and normally accessible to the public, including but not limited to parks and other recreational areas. - "Residential district" means any real property that contains a structure or building in which one or more persons reside, provided that the structure or building is properly zoned, or is legally nonconforming, for residential use in accordance with the terms and maps of the Clackamas County Zoning and Development Chapter. - D.J.
-SHERIFF the Sheriff of Clackamas County or the Sheriff's designee; and - E.K.
-SOUND SOURCE includes, but is not limited to, - 1.
+- J. SHERIFF the Sheriff of Clackamas County or the Sheriff's designee; and - K. SOUND SOURCE includes, but is not limited to, - 1.
 Loudspeakers, public address systems; - 2.
 Radios, tape recorders and/or tape players, phonographs, television sets, stereo systems including those installed in a vehicle; - 3.
 Musical instruments, amplified or un-amplified; - 4.
-Sirens, bells; - 5.
+Sirens, bells: - 5.
 Vehicle engines or exhausts, when the vehicle is not on a public right-of-way; - 6.
 Motorboats; - 7.
 Vehicle tires, when caused to squeal by excessive speed or acceleration; - 8.
-Tools, including drills, chain saws, lawnmowers, saws, hammers, and similar tools, but only between 10 p.m., and 76 a.m. of the following day; - 9.
+Tools, including drills, chain saws, lawnmowers, saws, hammers, and similar tools, but only between 10 p.m., and 7 a.m. of the following day; - 9.
 Heat pumps, air conditioning units, generators, blowers and refrigeration units, including those mounted on vehicles; and, - 10.
-Animals located in urban residential zoning districts. - F.L.
-URBAN RESIDENTIAL ZONING DISTRICTS means that those zoning districts defined in the Clackamas County Zoning and Development Chapter: .
-The Urban Low Density Residential (R-2.5/R-5/R-7/R-8.5/R-10/R-15/R-20/R-30), Medium Density Residential (MR-1), High Density Residential (HJDR), Special High Density Residential (SHD), Planned Medium Density Residential (PMD), Medium High Density Residential (MR-2), Village Small Lot Residential (VR-4/VR-5), Village Townhouse (VTH), Village Apartment (VA), Regional Center High Density Residential (RCHDR), and any other similar urban residential zoning district defined after the enactment of this chapter.
+Animals located in urban residential zoning districts. - L. URBAN RESIDENTIAL ZONING DISTRICTS means that those zoning districts defined in the Clackamas County Zoning and Development Chapter: Urban Low Density Residential (R-2.5/R-5/R-7/R-8.5/R-10/R-15/R-20/R-30), Medium Density Residential (MR-I), High Density Residential (HDR), Special High Density Residential (SHD), Planned Medium Density Residential (PMD), Medium High Density Residential (MR-2), Village Small Lot Residential (VR-4/VR-5), Village Townhouse (VTH), Village Apartment (VA), Regional Center High Density Residential (RCHDR), and any other similar urban residential zoning district defined after the enactment of this chapter. - M. VEHICLE means automobiles, motorcycles, motorbikes, go-karts, trucks, buses, and snowmobiles.